ljm625/srv6-vpp-controller/README.md

 - gateway: the gateway to forward the decapsulate packet to.
 - ip_range : the IPv4/IPv6 range behind the gateway
 - interface : the interface to forward the decapsulate packet.
+- vrf_name : The VRF name for the SID requirements.

 ### Run